Boxer VS Rottweiler

 Frequently Asked Questions

-The Boxer lives 10–12 years while the Rottweiler lives 9–10 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Boxer lives 10–12 years; the Rottweiler lives 9–10 years.
+The difference reflects size, genetics, and breed-specific health factors.
+Individual lifespan depends heavily on care quality.